It is our school policy that all children wear school uniform when attending school or when participating in a

 - Reception aged pupils may wear plain black jogging bottoms rather than tailored trousers

 - Plain black school shoes or plain black trainers

 - White or black socks or tights (not leggings)

 - Plain black cycle shorts may be worn underneath skirts or dresses in the summer (for modesty)

-A warm, waterproof coat
+- A warm, waterproof coat when needed

 Purchasing School Uniform and Equipment

 The following items can usually be bought at the school or from Ian Howard Schoolwear (409 Barking Rd)